Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs: Introduction

 \subsection{Summary of findings}

 First, we find BabyLM-trained LMs to successfully generalize to novel instances of the \aann{} construction.
-Performance unsurprisingly drops for LMs that were trained \textit{without} being exposed to even a single \aann{} during training, but perhaps surprisingly, not by all that much---they are substantially above chance.
+Performance unsurprisingly drops for LMs that were trained \textit{without} being exposed to even a single \aann{} during training, but perhaps surprisingly, not by all that much---they are well above chance.
 This suggests that certain items present in the training data might give rise to LMs' non-trivial performance in judging acceptability of \aanns{}.
-This finding is further strengthened by the fact that LMs trained on counterfactual variants of the \aann{}---e.g., \anan{} and \naan{}, obtained by shuffling word order and are far less likely to share structure with training data items---are unable to generalize to those constructions as well as they do to \aanns{}.
+This finding is further strengthened by the fact that LMs trained on counterfactual variants of the \aann{}---e.g., \anan{} and \naan{}, obtained by shuffling word order and are far less likely to share structure with training data items---are unable to generalize to those constructions as well as they do to \aanns{} (one which they have not seen at all).

 Next, we investigated what might enable LMs' learning of the \aann{}, by further systematically manipulating their training data to hold out utterances conforming to specific linguistic and statistical phenomena.
-Through our manipulations, we find LMs become increasingly worse at predicting novel instances of the \aann{} as more frequent, non-AANN-but-AANN-related phenomena are held out.
-For example, phenomena such as the treatment of measure noun phrases as singular (e.g., \textit{\textbf{a few days is} all we need})---similar to how \aann{}s treat a plural NP as singular---end up making unseen \aann{}s less likely by 31\% on average.
+Through our manipulations, we find LMs become worse at predicting novel instances of the \aann{} as more frequent, non-\aann-but-\aann-related phenomena are held out.
+For example, phenomena such as the treatment of measure noun phrases as singular (e.g., \textit{\textbf{a few days is} all we need})---similar to how \aann{}s treat a plural NP as singular---end up making unseen \aann{}s less likely by 36.5\% on average.
 Importantly, these results could not be explained simply by loss of data---LMs that were trained with these phenomena left in but without an equivalently large chunk of the training data removed were almost as good as LMs that never saw \aann{}s.
 This further strengthens the conclusion that the hypothesized linguistic phenomena did indeed affect generalization of the targeted construction.
 Notably, LMs are largely affected by these manipulations when they do not see \textit{any} \aann{}s during training, highlighting the expected non-trivial role of encountering some instances of \aanns{} to show stronger generalization.